Anti-hate law would protect President Trump from criticism.

 The massive 666 page Republican bill specifically prohibits anyone from disagreeing with President Trump, or correcting him, contradicting him, embarrassing him, making him look bad, hurting his feelings, cramping his style, stealing his thunder, raining on his parade, giving him the business, yanking his chain, rattling his cage, being a smarty pants, acting like a wisenheimer… and so on and so forth.

 “It’s a shame that the President has had to suffer so greatly over these past three and a half years,” McConnell concluded, “and it’s time to eliminate such hateful and hurtful rhetoric.
 And on that very important point my Republican colleagues and I all have agreed.”

-- This is Your Brain on Aphorisms: Dunce Upon a Time - September 22, 2020
+- This is Your Brain on Aphorisms: Presidential Tantrump - November 17, 2020

-- This is Your Brain on Aphorisms: A Serpent of the People - September 12, 2020
+- This is Your Brain on Aphorisms: Surrounding the Coroner - November 2, 2020